kobihanoch/Strong-Together-App/README.md

   splits with an order index and number of sets.
 - **ExerciseTracking** records actual performance data - weight and repetitions - for each workout date and split mapping.
-- **ScheduledWorkouts** allows users to attach a split to a day of the week and optionally specify a notification time.
 - **Messages** stores subject/body along with sender and receiver identifiers.
 - **Auth/Versioning** – The server employs **token versioning (CAS)** on the users table to invalidate tokens: bumping the `token_version` atomically invalidates all previously issued refresh/access tokens for that user without maintaining a blacklist table.